daryllxd/lifelong-learning/programming/ruby/design/refactoring/refactoring-from-good-to-great.md

 You can use a subclass for NullContact but I would rather use composition rather than inheritance for this.

+## Adapter

+    class User
+      def charge_for_subscription
+        braintree_id = BraintreeGem.find_user(email).braintree
+        BraintreeGem.charge(braintree_id, SUBSCRIPTION_AMOUNT)
+      end
+    end

+    class Refund
+      def process!
+        transaction_id = BraintreeGem.find_transaction(order)
+        BraintreeGem.refund(transaction_id, amount)
+      end
+    end

+We depend upon abstractions so we don't care about code when the implementation changes.
+When we want to change to `Stripe`, we change `User` and `Refund`.

+Now, the `User` class changes for two reasons--when my business logic changes, and when my payment gateway changes.
+My payment gateway has leaked into the user model.

+    class PaymentGateway
+      def initialize(gateway = BraintreeGem)
+        @gateway = gateway
+      end

+      def charge_for_subscription(user)
+        braintree_id = @gateway.find_user(user.email).braintree_id
+        @gateway.charge(braintree_id, SUBSCRIPTION_AMOUNT)
+      end

+      def create_customer(user)
+        @gateway.create_customer(user.email)
+      end
+    end

+It makes sense that we put the charge methods in the Gateway so it is easier to change payment providers.
+We can also swap in another gateway if we need to do something else (ex: add an alternative way of "okay you can use the service, just pay later" when Braintree is down).

+It's also easier to mock a class when they are separated.

 > When do you refactor?

-1. After every change you make.
+1. All the time.
+After every change you make.
 Every time I go from red to green, I ask can I refactor this?
 If you do this consistently, you never have to do the giant refactoring.
 2. When I have god objects.
 Rails has some god objects: ToDo for a ToDo app, Order for an e-commerce app, and User for basically anything.
 3. High churn files.
 If the class gets changed a lot, it's especially .
 A good gem to use is the gem `churn`.
 4. When you have bugs, because bugs love company.
+Bugs are also a symbol of "I don't understand this code does."